indrajiita/test/Upload PNG via SSH.md

 `dest_user@dest_host:dest_directory/newfile1 newfile2`

 - **dest_user** is the name of the account on the destination machine.
-- **dest_host** is the hostname of the machine to which the source file will be copied.
+- **dest_host** is the hostname of the machine to which the source files will be copied.
-- **dest_directory** is the name of the directory to which the source file will be copied.
+- **dest_directory** is the name of the directory to which the source files will be copied.
 - **newfile1**, **newfile2** are the filenames of the copy files separated by space.

+Note:

-To copy files with the original names, omit the filenames from the destination location.
+- To copy files with the original names, omit the filenames from the destination location.
+- After running the command, you will be prompted for the remote user password.
+Once you successfully authenticate, the file will be transferred.

 ## Copy selected files<a id="copy-selected-files"></a>